South Carolina Knife Law – The Complete Guide (In Plain English)

 FAQs in Relation to South Carolina Knife Law

-What knives are legal in South Carolina?
+Are butterfly knives illegal in South Carolina?

-Are out-the-front knives legal in South Carolina?
+Are OTF knives legal in South Carolina?

-Are auto knives legal in SC?
+Are gravity knives legal in South Carolina?

 Can I carry a sword in South Carolina?